ropensci-archive/roweb2/content/technotes/2020-07-09-cran-checks-update/index.md

 We're announcing here the availability of CRAN checks notifications.
 These notificaitons are emails; there could be other forms (e.g., Twitter, etc.), but emails probably meet most people's needs.
 To get started see the docs at <https://docs.cranchecks.info/#notifications>.

 Notifications work via a rule that you set.
-The rule is the "what" in "Notify me when <what> happens".
 A rule is made up of one or more of four categories:

 - status: match against check status. one of: ok, note, warn, error, or fail
 - time: days in a row the match occurs. an integer. can only go 30 days back (history cleaned up after 30 days)